Tenma (musician): Personal life

 Tenma cites the manga Monster as the inspiration for his stage name.
 He says, "I didn’t want caste, religion, and the identity given to me at birth.
 I didn’t want my family name because that’s a different person.
 He lived without knowing anything.
 Tenma at least knows something.
 I read this Manga book called Monster.
 The protagonist’s name is Kenzo Tenma, a very hopeful character.
 I love him.
 So, I named myself after him."

 Career

 Kurangan

-Tenma started the band Kurangan with Kaber Vasuki, a singer, and songwriter.
+Tenma cofounded the band Kurangan with Kaber Vasuki, a singer and songwriter.
 Tenma met Kaber when he was fundraising for his album Azhagu Puratchi.
 Tenma had the vision to take the music forward, so he called Kaber and produced the album.
 The band became popular after performances such as appearances on Kappa TV and Terrace Jams.
 They produced multiple songs that became very popular in the years they were active, between 2015 and 2017.
 For various reasons, the two artists decided to split ways in 2017.